noman023/tesla-clone/README.md

 ![](public/app.png)

-just a ui don't have the functionalities.
+just an ui don't have the functionalities.

 clone repo and hit
 `cd tesla-clone`